ghuntley/workshops/nix-workshop/modules/00-prerequisites/README.md

 ## ☑️ Debian, Ubuntu, Arch, RedHat and macOS

-* [ ] Login to Ubuntu via WSL, download and install the [latest recommended version][download-nix] of the Nix Package Manager which is currently `v2.2.2`.
+* [ ] Download and install the [latest recommended version][download-nix] of the Nix Package Manager which is currently `v2.2.2`.
 If a [newer version is available][download-nix], install that instead and send in a pull-request to update this document.

 ```bash
 sudo mkdir /nix